egregors/teamcity-docker-compose/README.md

       LETSENCRYPT_EMAIL: username@example.ru
 ```

-If you don't need HTTPs support – remove `nginx`, `nginx-proxy` and `letsencrypt-nginx-proxy-companion` services from your docker-compose file
+If you don't need HTTPs support – remove `nginx`, `nginx-proxy` and `letsencrypt-nginx-proxy-companion` services
+from your docker-compose file (like in `docker-compose-without-ssl.yml)`

 ## Build and setup